4.1 Who are the target buyers?

 Family Offices: long on dollar hegemony yet seeking censorship-resistant value accrual.

 Retail investors: attracted to the real-world use case and memetic quality of “BRICS bonds”, “Nike bonds”, etc. Prototypical is Noah Tweedale of Pump.fun (a meme coin launchpad targeting retail investors).
 There is also socio-political (PolitFi) appeal to a 'BRICS' token that captures the increasing manufacturing strength of the Global South and BRICS in particular.
+Finally, retail investors are attracted to the leveraged returns of tokenised CDOs, simialr to that seen in the meme coin market.

 Interestingly, the supply side of CDS premiums (banks seeking risk transfer) is also a critical demand side (banks seeking $BRICS as a means of governance arbitrage).
 This reflexive relationship was imposed by the Bank of International Settlements post-2008: banks are restricted from owning more than 20% in SPV equity underwriting risk transfer despite the need to manage risk mitigation.
 This enables third-party brokerages like ChinaAI to sell tokenised governance instead, enabling banks to bypass regulatory restrictions.